energy-wize/mkdocs-blog/README.md

-Here’s a temporary `README.md` for your GitHub repository:

----

 # DF Circles Documentation Project

 Welcome to the DF Circles Documentation repository!
 This project aims to create a unified, open-source documentation platform for all Circles within our organization.
 By using MkDocs, we’re building a centralized, collaborative, and structured resource that ensures consistency, simplifies onboarding, enhances knowledge retention, and clarifies roles across all Circles.